Amaliegade 45: Rørbye family

 In c., 1817, Amaliegade 45 (then Amaliegade 136) was acquired by Ferdinand Henrik Rørbye (1765–1818).
 He had worked as a materials manager at Kongsberg Silver Mines in Norway.
 On his return to Denmark in 1814, he had initially owned a property on Vimmelskaftet.

 Rørbye's widow Frederikke Eleonora Cathrine Stockfleth (1773–1851) kept the property following her husband's death in 1818.
 Their son, Martinus Rørbye, enrolled at the Royal Danish Academy of Fine Arts in 1820.
-In 1825, he painted a the view from his window in Amaliegade.
+In 1825, he painted the view from his window in Amaliegade.
 He lived in the building until 1831.

 At the time of the 1834 census, Fredrikke Rørbye was still resident in the second floor apartment.
 She lived there with her artist son, four unmarried daughters, a male servant and a maid.
-Jens Wolff, the son of London-based Georg Eolff, resided in the first floor apartment with his wife Susan Wolff, their 14-year-old daughter Amalie Susan Marie Wolff, Wolff's cousin Ernst Geo Wolff, a governess, a chambermaid (husjomfru), a male servant and two maids.
+Jens Wolff, the son of London-based Georg Wolff, resided in the first floor apartment with his wife Susan Wolff, their 14-year-old daughter Amalie Susan Marie Wolff, Wolff's cousin Ernst Geo Wolff, a governess, a chambermaid (husjomfru), a male servant and two maids.
 Barbara Magdalene Meyer (née Herfort), the 78-year-old widow of former director of the Danish West India Company Hans Jørgen Meyer, resided in the second floor apartment with a male servant and two maids.
 Anders Svenssen, a beer seller (øltapper), resided in the basement with his wife Birgitte Kirstine Kolbert, their six children (aged two to 11), a male servant and a maid.
 Johan Christian Brun, Rørbye's concierge, resided in the building with his wife Ellen Bruun, their three children (aged seven to 11) and one maid.